 Independent travel is done at your own expense but can be subsidized by the student rail card if you are traveling within the UK.
 Discount airlines (Ryan Air, Easy Jet, Flybe) have made travel to Europe from the UK easy and cheap.
 Most flights are out of Stansted Airport, which is between Norwich and London (about 2 hours or less by bus or rail).
 Staying in hostels further reduces costs.
 Some destinations are cheaper than others.
 For example, Paris is expensive, Prague is not.
 Train and Coach trips to Europe can be inexpensive as well, if booked in advance.
 Riding the ferry across or the Eurostar train underneath the English Channel can be exciting.
+The Student Union Travel Shoppe on the UEA campus is particularly good at finding discount fares to everywhere.
+Also, when using the campus Travel Shoppe to book train tickets to destinations within the UK, you are able to book tickets up to 6 weeks in advance.
 The earlier you make your arrangements, the greater your chance of getting the cheapest fares.
 For instance, if you book early enough, a round trip ticket to London from Norwich can be as cheap as 12 British Pounds.
 Planning ahead can certainly be a money saving strategy.